 When the sun rose, he reached awakening and subsequently became the Buddha, “the one that is awakened”.

-This is known as the setting in motion of the wheel of the Dharma.
+He subsequently waited 40 days to think about how he was going to teach what he had learned.
+The beginning of his teaching is known as the setting in motion of the wheel of the Dharma.

 Buddha taught four basic truths: life is suffering (1), this suffering has a root (2), you can find the root and end it (3), here’s how (4).

 Originally, the Buddha didn’t want to teach what he had learned under the tree because he didn’t think people would listen or understand.